kaisenlinux/manpages-dev/category/Passwords/crunch.md

        -i Inverts the output so instead of aaa,aab,aac,aad, etc you get aaa,baa,caa,daa,aba,bba, etc

        -l When you use the -t option this option tells crunch which symbols should be treated as literals.
 This will allow you to use the placeholders as letters in the pattern.
-The -l  op‐ tion should be the same length as the -t option.
+The -l option should be the same length as the -t option.
 See example 15.

        -m Merged with -p.
 Please use -p instead.